pivotal/docs-tap/spring-boot-conventions/about.hbs.md

 # Spring Boot conventions

-This topic tells you about Spring Boot convention server.
+This topic tells you about the Spring Boot convention server.

 ## <a id="overview"></a>Overview